martianzhang/mysql2xlsx/README.md

 ## Limitation

-* Not full compatible with `BLOB`, `BINARY`, `VARBINARY`, because these types can store raw bytes data.
-If you only store case sensitive string these columns, it should be no problem.
+* Not full compatible with `BLOB`, `BINARY`, `VARBINARY` data types, because these types can store raw data, souch as pictures, videos.
+If only case sensitive string was stored in these columns, there should be no problem.
 * Not support spatial data types, eg. `GEOMETRY`, `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON`, `GEOMETRYCOLLECTION`.
 * Excel file size must not too large.
-Other Excel limitation please search by `Excel specifications and limits`.
+Other Excel limitation please search using key word: `Excel specifications and limits`.